 Zekria: The name has an important philosophy.
 Those of us who crossed the sea in one of those small dinghies knew with 100 per cent certainty that it was not a good choice.
 But we had to try.
 The waves were dangerous and frightening, but they also symbolised hope, because they could bring us forward, to safety.
 Personally, I believe it was God’s hand that saved us, but the point is that we survived and are now in a position to help others.
 Now we can bring others hope like the waves that nearly swallowed us.

 The school expanded very quickly.
 In the beginning, people walking around the camp saw me teaching under the olive tree, got interested, and started to bring their children.
 The parents were very supportive.
 Some of them let me use their private tents so we could have a quiet space and protect the children from the sun.
 After only a few weeks, I had seven classes and decided that I needed more help and structure.
 At the beginning of May, I thus gathered a team of refugee volunteers and together we started the Wave of Hope.
 We used our own money to buy materials in town and built three classrooms with wood frames, tarpaulin roofs and rugs on the floor.
-The rumours about our work spread quickly.
+Rumours about our work spread quickly.
 We received more and more students and many refugees volunteered to be teachers.
 Before the old Moria camp burned down in September 2020, we had more than 2700 students and 44 teachers!

 We worked really hard to fill the gaps in education, although we knew that it was not a substitute for formal schooling.
 While focusing primarily on providing education to children, we also offered various language classes, including Greek, Arabic, Farsi and English.
 We also opened a library and a community centre providing recreational activities like arts and music.
 As you know, many children and adults in the camp have mental health problems, so we tried to create a safe and positive space where they could learn, be stimulated and think about something else.
 I am very proud of our accomplishments.
-During the course of only a few months, the simple school I started under the olive tree had become a humanitarian institution by refugees for refugees!
+After only a few months, the simple school I started under the olive tree had become a humanitarian institution by refugees for refugees!

 Heidi: What has been the best and most challenging part of running Wave of Hope?
 As far as I know, the school is run entirely by refugees on Lesvos, but can you also say something about your relationship to Greek authorities and other organisations?